Sector moratorium on BBVA mortgage and consumer loans

 - Amendment contract, lack of capital and extension of term.

-When's the deadline for requesting the sector moratorium?
+When was the deadline for requesting the sector moratorium?